phiph-s/Stratum/README.md

 - Use contrasting colors for clarity.

 ### Print Settings
-- Use 0.1-0.2mm layer heights for detail.
+- Use <0.1 layer height for more color shades and details.
 - Ensure good bed adhesion with base layers.

 ## Technical Details